About Homiletics Online

 Our Senior Writer

 Timothy Merrill is the author of a number of books published by Chalice Press, Abingdon Press and CSS Publishing.
 An ordained minister, he has served churches in Colorado, Minnesota and Oregon.
 Timothy was born and raised in Canada, the son of a preacher.
 His post-grad work was done at Iliff School of Theology (Denver), and Princeton Theological Seminary.
 He likes to travel and his wanderings have taken him to scores of countries, especially Southeast Asia.
 In his spare time, he writes historical novels.
 Timothy and his wife, Jeanie, have been in Shanghai, China, for 12 years where he is the pastor of an expatriate congregation, Trinity Church.

-The actual writers who had a part in each weekly article are never listed online.
-This is intentional.
-Each issue of Homiletics is actually written by a variety of writers.
+Each weekly installment of Homiletics is written by a variety of contributors that includes current and retired pastors with decades of preaching experience.
 We don't credit individual writers so that the pastor can have greater freedom in adapting the words as though they were their own.
 If someone is to be credited for the writing, it should be Homiletics (or the writers of Homiletics), not a single individual.

 When we first began publishing Homiletics in the late 1980s, we wanted a publication that was different than other preaching resources available at the time.
 Many of those publications had pre-written sermons that could be delivered verbatim by anyone.